-Descriptor Engagement Achievement For example: For example: AND - DEPENDING ON PLACEMENT CONTEXT 1.4 Demonstrate broad knowledge and understanding the impact of culture, cultural identity and linguistic background on the education of students from Aboriginal and Torres Strait Islander backgrounds.
+Descriptor Engagement For example: Achievement For example: AND - DEPENDING ON PLACEMENT CONTEXT 1.4 Demonstrate broad knowledge and understanding the impact of culture, cultural identity and linguistic background on the education of students from Aboriginal and Torres Strait Islander backgrounds.
 Acknowledges and is respectful of diversity in students of Aboriginal and Torres Strait Islander backgrounds Investigates the local community, cultural setting, and linguistic background of Aboriginal and Torres Strait Islander students in class Selects strategies to engage students from Aboriginal and Torres Strait Islander backgrounds, aiming for engagement Integrates culturally sensitive resources, language and strategies in teaching practice Seeks advice, assistance and guidance from persons such as Aboriginal Education Assistants, itinerant teachers, elders of Aboriginal communities where possible Develops individual learning programs for students from the local community and cultural setting If applicable, participates in fieldwork or community activities to develop understanding of and respect for Aboriginal and Torres Strait Islander histories, cultures and languages AND - DEPENDING ON PLACEMENT CONTEXT 2.4 Demonstrate broad knowledge of, understanding of and respect for Aboriginal and Torres Strait Islander histories, cultures and languages.
-Acknowledges, and is respectful of, Aboriginal and Torres Strait Islander students and their heritage, demonstrating this in approaches to teaching, learning and student interactions Chooses content and learning activities that demonstrate a broad knowledge, understanding and respect for Aboriginal and Torres Strait Islander histories, cultures and languages Seeks advice, assistance and guidance from persons such as supervisors, colleagues, Aboriginal Education Assistants, itinerant teachers, elders of Aboriginal communities, Counsellors and other relevant professionals AND - DEPENDING ON PLACEMENT Communicates appropriately with parents/carers Interacts professionally and respectfully with parents/ carers school homework policy)
+Acknowledges, and is respectful of, Aboriginal and Torres Strait Islander students and their heritage, demonstrating this in approaches to teaching, learning and student interactions Chooses content and learning activities that demonstrate a broad knowledge, understanding and respect for Aboriginal and Torres Strait Islander histories, cultures and languages Seeks advice, assistance and guidance from persons such as supervisors, colleagues, Aboriginal Education Assistants, itinerant teachers, elders of Aboriginal communities, Counsellors and other relevant professionals teacher in order to understand the school to encourage parents/ carers to be involved in school or school-home connections (e.g. the